MahmoudMagdi20/D2S/README.md

 # D2S

-This project intend to separate group of overlapped rectangles into groups of non-overlapped rectangles with minimum number of groups.
+This project intends to separate group of overlapped rectangles into groups of non-overlapped rectangles with minimum number of groups.